search

-The “Efficient TOC Widget” is a custom WordPress plugin designed to add Table of Contents (TOC) to single posts on your WordPress blog.
+The “Efficient TOC Widget” is a custom WordPress plugin designed to add a Table of Contents (TOC) to single posts on your WordPress blog.
 The plugin helps your readers quickly navigate through long-form content while improving the user experience on your site.

 I currently use the plugin on this website (check out the Table of Contents in the sidebar, visible on desktop only).